Terms and Conditions

-6.2 The Supplier may deliver or perform the Deliverables in instalments.
+6.2 The Supplier may deliver the Goods in instalments.
 Any delay in performance or defect in an instalment shall not entitle the

-6.3 Time is not of the essence in relation to the performance or delivery of the Deliverables.
+6.3 Time is not of the essence in relation to delivery of the Goods.
 The Supplier shall use its reasonable endeavours to meet

 6.4 The Supplier shall not be liable for any delay in or failure of performance caused by:

 6.4.1 the Customer’s failure to: (i) make the Location available, (ii) prepare the Location in accordance with the Supplier’s

 6.4.2 Force Majeure.

-Risk in the Goods shall pass to the Customer on Delivery.
+Risk in the Goods shall pass to the Customer on delivery.